Down Payments: Do I Need To Put Money Down To Get A Small Business Loan?

 Bank Loans & Lines Of Credit

-Business loans from a bank are typically reserved for the best borrowers.
-Even so, banks want to protect themselves from risk as much as possible, which is why a down payment to receive a loan is required, especially for higher loan amounts.
+Banks want to protect themselves from risk as much as possible, which is why a down payment to receive a loan is required, especially for higher loan amounts.

 The typical down payment requirement for a bank loan is 10% to 20%.
-The down payment amount will be based upon the amount borrowed, how the loan funds will be used, the borrower’s credit history, and how the loan will be collateralized.
+The down payment amount will be based on the amount borrowed, how the loan funds will be used, the borrower’s credit history, and how the loan will be collateralized.

 Online Loans & Lines Of Credit